danielemalitesta/danielemalitesta.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi there!
-I'm Daniele Malitesta, a Ph.D.
-Student at Polytechnic University of Bari (Italy).
+I'm Daniele Malitesta, Ph.D.
+Candidate at Polytechnic University of Bari (Italy).

-My main research topics are **Graph Representation Learning** and **Multimedia Recommendation**, but I'm also interested in Adversarial Machine Learning and Deep Learning.
+My main research topics are **Graph Representation Learning**, **Recommender Systems**, and **Multimodal Deep Learning**.
 I'm working with Prof. Tommaso Di Noia.

 # Publications
 **Boldface** stands for corresponding author(s).